 Pickled Red Onion is simple to make.
 You may be required to buy ingredients you probably are not familiar with or probably did not even think you could actually add them to your pickled veggies.
 I am referring to fennel seeds and mustard seeds.

 These two ingredients are easier to be found in powdered form.
 If your local supermarket does not have them because of limited availability in products, you may have to go to another store where they sell a wider range of products, international products, and natural products.
 As far as onions, choosing the right onions is necessary to create wonderful dishes.

 Onions are the backbone to almost all savory dishes, Variety and color may affect the taste of your recipe.
 When buying an onion, choose one that is very firm to the touch and very fresh.
 It is also best to store onions in a cool, dark place.

 Now let’s talk about vinegar.
-I have used a variety of vinegar and I have found that red wine vinegar and cherry vinegar make the best pickled onions.
+I have used a variety of vinegar and I have found that red wine vinegar and sherry vinegar make the best-pickled onions.
 You may want to alternate or change the recipe if you prefer, but I suggest to give this one a try first.
 That what I did and I still prefer it then my other versions.

 This recipe for Pickled Red Onion is originally from Food and Wine and its contributor is Chef Shawn McLain.
 There are many recipes out there and I believe this one fits my needs and maybe yours as well.

 A mixture of red wine and balsamic vinegar provides a slightly bitter taste that is overpowered by the sweetness of the honey and the savory taste of the bay leaf, fennel, and mustard seeds.
 I have not forgotten about the spiciness or mild hot flavor that is released by the crushed red peppers.